telus/tds-core/packages/TermsAndConditions/Footnote/Footnote.md

   render() {
     const content = [
       'Taxes and pay-per-use charges (including long distance, roaming and additional airtime or data) are extra.
-The cost of voice service used while roaming outside Canada will vary by zone.
+The cost of service used while roaming outside Canada will vary by zone.
 Currently, voice roaming in the US is charged at $1.50/minute.
-Visit telus.com/mobilityppu for details.
-Plus applicable provincial or municipal government 911 fees in Nova Scotia (43¢), PEI (70¢), New Brunswick (53¢), Saskatchewan (94¢), Quebec (46¢), Alberta (44¢), and Newfoundland and Labrador (75¢).
-Additional data usage will be charged to the subscriber using the data at $10/100 MB.
-The cost of data used while roaming outside Canada will vary by zone.
-Visit telus.com/mobilityppu for details.
-Data usage during a single billing cycle may be capped at 10 GB.
-Additional usage may be authorized by calling TELUS to remove the data block.
-Tethering included.
-Access to BlackBerry Enterprise Service is not included.', 'Taxes and pay-per-use charges (including roaming and additional data) are extra.
+Visit <a href="https://telus.com/mobilityppu">telus.com/mobilityppu</a> for details.', 'Taxes and pay-per-use charges (including roaming and additional data) are extra.
 For any subscriber(s) with a Your Choice Canada-US plan, roaming pay-per-use.', ]